artyom-beilis/dlprimitives/docs/network_json_format.md

 - `outputs` - list of generated tensors, can be same as input for in-place operations - list of strings.
 - `frozen` - boolean flag that marks the operator as not-participating in gradient descend, for example for transfer learning.
 Default is `false`
 - `options` - object operation specific parameters
+- `params` - list of strings, optional non standard name of parameters for inported data/parameter sharing

 For example: